Ethics

 Other income.
 The journal's income comes, in its entirety, from the Colombian Association of Neurology.

 Advertising.
-ANC publishes advertising in its printed or digital version at the request of the Colombian Association of Neurology.
+ANC publishes advertising in its website at the request of the Colombian Association of Neurology.
 However, advertisers do not have any type of relationship or interference with the scientific and editorial process of the journal, nor does the journal have any commercial interests (income from advertising is received directly by the Association since the journal is not constituted as a business unit).

 Direct marketing.
 Since the journal operates under a subsidized open access model, without charging for publication, it has no commercial interest in the publication of manuscripts or in the invitation of authors.
 The dissemination of the journal's calls for papers for its regular or thematic issues is done in order to reach the scientific community in the area.